ddella/AWS---Fargate-with-load-balancer/README.md

 ![Push commands](images/Picture4.png)

 ### Push Docker image to AWS ECR:
+This will copy the Docker image you have on your computer to the Amazon ECR repository you just created.
+I assume you followed the steps in my tutorial [here](https://github.com/ddella/PHP8-Nginx).

+Open a ```terminal``` for the next four steps.

-1.Run the following command to retrieve an authentication token and authenticate your Docker client to your registry. **Replace 012345678901 with your account id**.
+1.Run the following command to retrieve an authentication token and authenticate your Docker client to your registry.
+Replace **012345678901** with your account id.
 If successful, you should get the the message: **Login Succeeded**
 ```sh
 aws ecr get-login-password --region us-east-2 | docker login --username AWS --password-stdin 012345678901.dkr.ecr.us-east-2.amazonaws.com
 ```
-2. Tag the Docker image you built to push it to your repository. **Replace 012345678901 with your account id**.
+2. Tag the Docker image you built to push it to your repository.
+Replace **012345678901** with your account id.
 ```sh
 docker tag php8_nginx:latest 012345678901.dkr.ecr.us-east-2.amazonaws.com/ecr_repo_php8_nginx:latest
 ```